-Getting back to the evolution of the carbine, early (WW I era) experiments with self-loading actions often made use of lower powered cartridges, and led to a distinction between rifles, which fired what we would now call big game (as in elk) type cartridges, and carbines, long guns firing pistol cartridges.
+Early (WW I era) experiments with self-loading actions often made use of lower powered cartridges, and led to a distinction between rifles, which fired what we would now call big game (as in elk) type cartridges, and carbines, long guns firing pistol cartridges.

 A similar split occurred between machine guns and submachine guns (SMGs), the difference being that the latter fired pistol cartridges.